hoanglocth/drawit-drawio/readme.txt

 = 1.0.5 =
 CSS and javascript links in header now include the plugin version as a GET variable to prevent old versions' cached copies of the CSS and javascript from being used.

+== To-do List ==
+* Will add option for saving draw.io XML source in the PNG or SVG directly, instead of only saving the source XML to the WP database.

 == Notice ==